-Reap the benefits of being involved with a student-run organization, like civic engagement, friendships, mentoring, networking, academic and character development, self-governance and other aspects that support student success
+Reap the benefits of being involved with a student-run organization, like civic engagement, friendships, mentoring, networking, academic and character development, self-governance, and other aspects that support student success

 Visit the student portal and the Financial Aid & Scholarships Office for more information on all the options available to you.

-Working On & Off Campus
+Working On & Off-Campus

 A variety of on- and off-campus employment opportunities are available to students.
-Visit Career Services for online resources to assist you with preparation of resume and application materials.
+Visit Career Services for online resources to assist you with the preparation of resume and application materials.